 Assistance is given each student to help select a program of study for the student's needs and goals.
-The advising program is offered each semester during registration.
-At this time, students have a chance to talk with teachers and counselors about program choices and course selection.
+The advising program is offered throughout the year.
+Advisors and counselors are available, at each campus, to discuss program choices and course selection.